compoundingeffects/bigpictureschool/applied_science.md

 This back-and-forth process of testing and improving continues until they develop a solution that works reliably in the real world.

-## Applied Science vs. Technology: What's the Difference?
+## Applied science vs. technology: what's the difference?

 People often confuse applied science with technology, and it's easy to see why—they're closely connected.
 But here's the distinction.